raadsr15/Telecom-Customer-Insights-ML/README.md

 ### 1. Overall Features

-This section covers **general distributions** of categorical and numerical features, including:
+This section covers **general distributions** of categorical and numerical features:
-- Gender, marital status, city, zip code
-- Age distribution
-- Payment methods, contract types, and offers
-- Service usage (phone, internet, streaming, tech support, etc.)

 - **Offers:** Offer E and Offer B were the most popular among customers.
 - **Gender Distribution:** Male and female customer counts were nearly equal.